Apokyn Side Effects

 Generic Name: apomorphine

-Note: This page contains information about the side effects of apomorphine.
-Some of the dosage forms included on this document may not apply to the brand name Apokyn.
+Note: This document contains side effect information about apomorphine.
+Some of the dosage forms listed on this page may not apply to the brand name Apokyn.

 For the Consumer

 Applies to apomorphine: subcutaneous solution

 Along with its needed effects, apomorphine (the active ingredient contained in Apokyn) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.